Gemma Collins: 2018–2021: Dancing on Ice and Diva

 In April 2019, Collins began filming for her own reality series, Gemma Collins: Diva Forever.
-The series premiered on 7 August 2019 on ITVBe.
+The series premiered in August 2019 on ITVBe.
 The pilot episode premiered to a total of 673,038 viewers, and was the most watched episode on ITVBe in that week.
+The same month, Collins began hosting a podcast on BBC Sounds, titled The Gemma Collins Podcast.
+It was also reported that Collins had signed a record deal with Universal Music Group, and was set to release a single with Naughty Boy after the pair met at the BRIT Awards 2019 and had been impressed by Collins' vocal ability, however plans for this never materialised.
 Diva Forever was subsequently renewed by ITV for a second series, but due to the COVID-19 pandemic, production was suspended.
-As a result, Collins filmed a new reality series, Gemma Collins: Diva on Lockdown, from her home in Brentwood.
-In August 2019, Collins began hosting a podcast on BBC Sounds, titled The Gemma Collins Podcast.
+As a result, Collins filmed a new reality series, Gemma Collins: Diva on Lockdown, which featured Collins and her family in lockdown and aired between April and May 2020.
 In August 2020, Collins began hosting a second podcast on BBC Sounds entitled The Gemma Collins Love Lounge.
 In October 2020, Gemma Collins: Diva Forever & Ever premiered on ITVBe.

-On 11 December 2020, Collins released a charity single, a cover of "Baby, It's Cold Outside" alongside her Celebrity Big Brother co-star Darren Day, with proceeds from the single going towards Rethink Mental Illness.
-The music video was released at the end of Gemma Collins: Diva for Xmas, which aired on 9 December 2020.
+In December 2020, Collins released a charity single, a cover of "Baby, It's Cold Outside" alongside her Celebrity Big Brother co-star Darren Day, with proceeds from the single going towards Rethink Mental Illness.
+The music video was released at the end of Gemma Collins: Diva for Xmas, which aired two days prior to the single's release and transpired to be the final episode of the show.
 In February 2021, Collins appeared on Piers Morgan's Life Stories, where she discussed her early life, career, relationships, and miscarriages, as well as her struggles with her weight and online trolling.
-Collins also appeared as a special guest on the second series of RuPaul's Drag Race UK to judge the Snatch Game segment of the show.
+Collins also appeared as a special guest on the second series of RuPaul's Drag Race UK to participate in the Snatch Game segment of the show.

-In December 2021, Collins appeared on the Christmas Special episode of The Weakest Link.
-She was voted off in the second round after incorrectly answering a question about the number of beds in a twin room.
+In December 2021, the final episode of Collins' podcast on BBC Sounds aired after six series, as well as four series of the Love Lounge spin-off, prior to the former's move to Acast the following year.
+The same month, she appeared on the Christmas Special episode of The Weakest Link, and was voted off in the second round after incorrectly answering a question about the number of beds in a twin room.
 Collins also returned to Celebrity MasterChef to compete in the Christmas Cook-Off episode, along with other former contestants Joe Swash, Les Dennis, Mica Paris and Rev. Richard Coles.
-Collins first cooked a sticky figgy pudding in which she mistook cranberries for chillies, but was praised for her second dishes of smoked mackerel pâté and festive gnocchi.
+She first cooked a sticky figgy pudding in which she mistook cranberries for chillies, but was praised for her second dishes of smoked mackerel pâté and festive gnocchi.
 She did not win the episode, however judge Gregg Wallace described her mushroom, chestnut and brandy sauce as "magnificent".